Do You Dream in Colour?

 Blue Sky (Sunshine) – represents the conscious world, the waking active world

-What is also interesting is that it is rare to have a technicolour dream and those born blind don’t dream in colour or images, instead they dream in feelings and sound.
+Davina shared that it’s rare to have a technicolour dream and those born blind don’t dream in colour or images, instead they dream in feelings and sound.

 Share the knowledge